 The region is experiencing the largest and most complex displacement crisis in recent history.
-It’s estimated that more than 20 million people have been forced to flee their homes because of conflict, violence, or persecution in the region, representing about 18 percent of the number of displaced people globally.
+It’s estimated that more than 20 million people have been forced to flee their homes because of conflict, violence, or persecution in the region, representing about one-fifth of the number of displaced people globally.

 Learn about an entrepreneurship school in Perú

 HIAS Peru’s entrepreneurship school welcomes gender-based violence survivors and women living at a greater risk of violence and helps them succeed economically and socially.Read more

 An App That Helps Get Refugees into the Workplace

 HIAS partners with SkillLab, which develops technology to help refugees integrate into local labor markets, to promote economic integration for refugees in Ecuador, Peru, and Panama.Read more